-When I see the sign Bakonysárkány to turn right to take me down the road that leads to the village, the feeling of belonging come over me and a link to where my story began.
+When I see the sign Bakonysárkány to turn right to take me down the road that leads to the village, the feeling of belonging comes over me as I understand the link to where my own story began.

-I used to come here with my parents as a child to visit my Grandfather on my mother’s side’s sister, Ilonka Neni, on my mother’s side and my Grandmother’s brother, Steffi Bacsi, on my father’s side.
+I used to come here with my parents as a child to visit my Grandfather on my mother’s side’s sister, Ilonka Neni, and my Grandmother n my father’s side’s brother, Steffi Bacsi.
 They were married and had three children; cousins that my parents shared.
 Genetically their children are the closest relations to my brother and I, and I always joke if they need an organ, I might be the one to ask.

 As a child it was a holiday of feeding chickens and ducks, milking the cow, visiting the pigs and piglets, and riding their horse drawn carriage (the original Lovas-Koci or coach) through the narrow dirt roads of the village.
 We waved to everyone as we passed by, having as much fun as if we were visiting Disneyland.

-There were always pieces of fried chicken fresh out of the pan to eat that my auntie would kill in the morning before we woke, the remains of feathers to be found in the ground where she carefully plucked the bird clean.
-This was the freshest, organic meat you can imagine.
-Loved from the beginning right to the end.
+There were always pieces of fried chicken fresh out of the pan to eat that my auntie would kill in the morning before we woke, the remains of feathers to be found on the ground where she carefully plucked the bird clean.
+This was the freshest, organic meat you can imagine; raised with love from the beginning right to the end.
 Ethically grown and raised animals, hand fed and hand killed.

 Her garden was full of beautiful vegetables too and I helped her harvest what was ready for supper.
-My auntie made my favourite chicken noodle soup for lunch and we would eat in the outdoor kitchen in the garden the table lay over a dirt floor.
+My aunt made my favourite chicken noodle soup for lunch and we would eat in the outdoor kitchen in the garden the table lay over a dirt floor.
 But in the summer it was so cool in there, and the house was roasting hot from the sunny sun.

 My brother and I would walk around the village, throw rocks in the stream, climb apple trees and walk through the tall grass fields.

 Later, when we were older, my little cousins would join us too.
 They were much younger and only related to our Ilonka Neni, but my uncle was still so very special to us all.
-Almost like grandparents except they lived on a farm, and we would take the train to see them from the big city.
-It was a big adventure for us chidlren!
+Almost like grandparents except they lived on a farm, and we would take the train to see them from the metropolitan city.
+It was a big adventure for us children!

 My Giricz Nagymama, (Nagymama is the word for grandmother in Hungarian) was always tagged with her last name.
 We talked to her in a formal way, as she was brought up in the Victorian era.
 She likes us to show respect, but it did keep her at a distance from us.
 She is now 96, and she is the only one left who was a part of these stories.
 Those emotional war stories that bring tears to her eyes, disputes from years past and secrets kept; the gossip of those times seemed scandalous to them but now to us seems like normal everyday occurrences.
 Oh how times have changed.

 I asked many questions over the years of my grandparents, uncovering the clues and many of these stories have come to life especially when revisiting their homes.
 With almost all of that generation gone, I want to start a series about them and my Hungarian heritage.